-On 9 June 2021, the Company issued a medium term note to the public on the Shanghai Stock Exchange with a par value of RMB1 billion (the "2021 1st Zhaojin medium term note").
+On 9 June 2021, the Company issued a medium term note to the public in the PRC interbank bond market with a par value of RMB1 billion (the "2021 1st Zhaojin medium term note").
 The bond carries interest at 3.60% per annum with a term of three years, which is payable annually on 9 June each year.
+On 7 June 2024, the Company repaid the principal amount of RMB1 billion.

-On 16 June 2021, the Company issued a medium term note to the public on the Shanghai Stock Exchange with a par value of RMB1 billion (the "2021 2nd Zhaojin medium term note").
+On 16 June 2021, the Company issued a medium term note to the public in the PRC interbank bond market with a par value of RMB1 billion (the "2021 2nd Zhaojin medium term note").
 The bond carries interest at 3.60% per annum with a term of three years, which is payable annually on 18 June each year.
+On 17 June 2024, the Company repaid the principal amount of RMB1 billion.

-On 26 July 2021, the Company issued a medium term note to the public on the Shanghai Stock Exchange with a par value of RMB1 billion (the "2021 3rd Zhaojin medium term note").
+On 26 July 2021, the Company issued a medium term note to the public in the PRC interbank bond market with a par value of RMB1 billion (the "2021 3rd Zhaojin medium term note").
 The bond carries interest at 3.45% per annum with a term of three years, which is payable annually on 28 July each year.
+On 26 July 2024, the Company repaid the principal amount of RMB1 billion.

 On 24 January 2022, the Company issued a corporate bond to the public on the Shanghai Stock Exchange with a par value of RMB1 billion (the "2022 1st Zhaojin Bond").
 The bond carries interest at 3.03% per annum with a term of five years, which is payable annually on 24 January each year.
 According to the offering memorandum of the 2022 Zhaojin 1st Bond, the bond holders are entitled to execute the put option at a redemption price equal to the principal amount on the interest payment date of the third year since 24 January 2022.
+According to the announcements of the Shanghai Stock Exchange on 31 December 2024 and 2 January 2025, all investors have exercised the put option.